Fall 2022 Registration Notes

 This report is used for graduation clearance.
 Each student should check their Academic Requirements Report (ARR) on SPIRE and contact Jodi Ozdarski if there are any errors or omissions, particularly regarding transfer credits, AP credits, elective courses, and GenEd courses.

 Graduating seniors must check their SPIRE Graduation Date and Academic Requirements Report to verify that all degree requirements will be satisfied at the end of their last semester.
 Failing to ensure that all requirements are satisfied may delay graduation.
-It is particularly important to verify that credits for any classes taken elsewhere (summer, semester abroad, etc.) have transferred into UMass.
+It is particularly important to verify that credits for any classes taken elsewhere (summer, semester abroad, etc.) have transferred into UMass and are correctly accounted to satisfy any required credits.

 Full-time Student Status

 Undergraduate students must take a minimum of 12 credits per semester to retain full-time student status.
-If you fall below this minimum, you are not eligible for campus housing, risk losing any financial aid you have been awarded, and may lose any UMass health coverage; see the appropriate campus office if you have any questions.
+If a student falls below this minimum, you will not be eligible for campus housing, may risk losing any financial aid you have been awarded, and may lose any UMass health coverage; see the appropriate campus office if you have any questions.

 Summer or Winter Classes